Adaptive randomized pivoting and volume sampling: End-to-end guarantees

 with probability at least 80\%.
 The stated bound for the median error of \ARP follows.
 To analyze \SkARP, we apply \cref{thm:sparsestacks} again to conclude

 with probability at least 70\%.
 The stated median bound follows. \end{proof}

 Let me highlight two limitations of this analysis.
 First, the constants in \cref{thm:end-to-end} are unspecified and will not be small using this proof technique.
 Second, \cref{thm:end-to-end} only bounds the \emph{median} error.
 The source of both limitations is the usage of Markov's inequality in the proof of \cref{thm:end-to-end} and the imported result \cref{thm:sparsestacks}.
 I believe that, with better analysis, it should be possible to obtain bounds on the error with small explicit constants and that hold with high probability.
+Developing such bounds would likely be challenging due to the need to obtain sharp analysis for the SparseStack or another sparse random embedding (a long-standing open question \cite[sec.~5.2]{ABB+26}) and concentration bounds for the volume sampling least-squares residual.